FumoFridayOfficial/TouhouMugenKai/README.md

 ## Acknowledgements
 - [Dear PyGui](https://github.com/hoffstadt/DearPyGui) for the GUI framework used in this project.
-- [Touhou Project](http://www16.big.or.jp/~zun/) for creating the wonderful world of Touhou.
+- [Touhou Project](http://www16.big.or.jp/~zun/) ZUN for creating the wonderful world of Touhou.

 ## License
 This project is licensed under the [GNU General Public License v3.0](LICENSE).